 Phoenix Burn Injury Lawsuits

 The Phoenix burn injury lawyers of the Phillips Law Group have the experience and resources necessary to ensure that Arizona burn victims receive the compensation they may deserve for their losses.
 Burn injuries can leave victims in a financial crisis, with the cost of extensive medical treatments, lost wages, pain and suffering, and other damages related to the accident.
-Families and dependants of burn victims who passed away in an accident may be eligible for legal recourse to pursue wrongful death damages.
+Families and dependents of burn victims who passed away in an accident may be eligible for legal recourse to pursue wrongful death damages.
 For more information on Arizona burn injury lawsuits or to schedule a no obligation consultation with one of our burn injury attorneys, please complete the free case evaluation form on this page.